hxrsmurf/ytdlp-flask-nextjs/aws/ReadMe.md

-This creates a CloudFormation template using AWS SAM.
+This creates a CloudFormation template using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

+Using Lambda with yt-dlp and ffmpeg was not a great time.
+While I did add `ffmpeg` layer, I think yt-dlp expects actual `ffmpeg` to exist and it spits out an error.
+Too much of a hassle to custom build something, for now.

-It creates:
+SAM creates:
 - Lambda Function
 - API Gateway